LuckyHacker/tensorflow-scripts/README.md

 The point is, if we have any clue about in which direction prices will be going, we can act before it happens.
 We do not necessarily need to know the exact prices if we know direction.

 ## Virtual trading simulation
+***Simulation probably contains bugs and missing features***

 ![Simulation](images/simulation_graph.png)

+In above graph we have points where AI decided to buy (green) and to sell (red), based on above predictions.

 Simulation runs one day at a time and tries to predict how much price will be tomorrow compared to today's price.
 Based on that change AI will either buy, sell or do nothing.
 As we can see it has performed very optimally buying only when price is low and will rise in the future, and sell when price is about to drop.

-In above graph we have points where AI decided to buy (green) and to sell (red), based on above predictions.
-It has incredible ability to predict when prices are about to drop and when to rise.

 ### Trading fee